ruinabeshima/auth-service-api/README.md

 - **Email**: Resend
 - **Rate Limiting**: Redis
 - **Testing**: Pytest
+- **Logging**: python-json-logger
 - **Deployment**: Google Cloud Run
 - **CI/CD**: GitHub Actions

+## Architecture
+- The application is designed with scalability and modularity in mind:
+- The project is organized into clear modules (`api`, `core`, `services`, `models`, `schemas`) to separate concerns and make it easy to extend or refactor individual components.
+- The API is stateless, enabling horizontal scaling via load balancers.
+- Redis is used for rate limiting and can be scaled independently.
+- Docker containerization allows easy deployment and scaling.
+- Designed for Google Cloud Run, which auto-scales instances.

 ## Features
-- **Projects**: Signed-in users can create their own projects, view a list of their projects, view a single project, update their project and delete their projects.
-- **User Registration**: Secure signup with password hashing using bcrypt
+- **User Accounts**
+  - User registration
-- **JWT Authentication**: Stateless login issuing signed bearer tokens
+  - User login
+  - Email verification
-- **Password Reset**: Secure password reset flow with email verification
+  - Password reset by email
-- **Email Service**: Integrated with Resend for transactional emails
-- **Protected Routes**: Restrict access to authorized users only
+  - Access tokens and refresh token rotation
+  - Logout
+- **Projects**
+  - Create project
+  - View user projects
+  - View individual project by ID
+  - Edit project
+  - Delete project
+- **Admin Perks**
+  - View a paginated list of all users
+  - View a paginated list of all projects
-- **PostgreSQL Storage**: Persistent user account storage via Neon
+  - Update user roles
-- **Tests**: Unit tests and API tests implemented using Pytest
-- **Rate Limiting**: Prevent abuse of routes by defining Redis middleware, using a fixed bucket counter
-- **Deployment**: CI/CD through Github Actions, and deployment on Google Cloud Run
-- **Audit Logs**: Logging of all event types in the table `audit_logs`.
-Each log entry includes the user (if available), event type, IP address, and timestamp for security and traceability.
-- **Health Check**: The `GET /health` route confirms that the API is running and the database connection is established.

-## Security Features
+- **Security**
   - Password hashing with bcrypt
   - JWT token expiration
   - Refresh token rotation
   - Email verification requirement
   - Role-based access control (RBAC)
   - Rate Limiting
   - Prevention of cross-user data access
+  - All sensitive operations are logged for audit purposes
+- **Environment Variables**
+  - All `.env` variables are in `.env.example`
+  - Variables for production are configured in Github Secrets
+  - See `.env.example` for all required environment variables
+- **Developer Ease**
+  - Easy to read comments
+  - Consistent audit logging and structured logs
+  - Detailed commit messages
+  - Database migration history
+  - Locally hosted Postgres database, with production database configured to run on Neon
+- **CICD**
+  - Runs tests and deploys to Google Cloud Run automatically
+  - Unit tests and API tests.
+Test have an isolated test database setup
+  - Docker containerisation: `docker-compose.yml` is used for local development, and `Dockerfile` is used for production builds.
+  - Github actions

-## Logic of the Application
+## Application Logic

 ### Access Tokens
 1. Access tokens are used to authenticate requests to protected endpoints.